 Education in finance opens doors to many business careers.
 People holding degrees in finance go on to work in banks, hedge funds, and investment firms, among many other settings.
 Finance can be a pathway to becoming a financial consultant or personal financial advisor.
-Certified Financial Planners (CFPs) must pass the CFP Certification Exam once they have completed their education coursework.
-Financial analysts and managers are needed in almost all types of businesses, from family-run local businesses to a global corporations.
+A CERTIFIED FINANCIAL PLANNER™ must pass the CFP® exam once they have completed their program coursework.
+Financial analysts and managers are needed in almost all types of businesses, from family-run local businesses to global corporations.

 This flexibility makes finance an excellent choice for students who want a smart educational investment.
-According to the Bureau of Labor Statistics, employment in business and financial jobs is expected to grow about 8% by 2024, totalling around 632,400 new jobs between 2014 and 2024.
+According to the Bureau of Labor Statistics (BLS), employment for business and financial occupations is expected to grow by 5% through 2029.

 Job Prospects in Accounting

 Studying accounting can lead to more specialized accounting roles, such as actuary, auditor or financial examiner.
-People with backgrounds in accounting can also be frequently found working as bookkeepers, tax advisors and payroll administrators (AICPA).
-Other roles include working for government agencies, as an internal or external auditor examining an organization's finances for cases of waste or fraud or an information technology auditor evaluating a company's computer system controls to ensure financial data is reliable, according to BLS.
+People with backgrounds in accounting can also be frequently found working as bookkeepers, tax advisors and payroll administrators, according to AICPA.
+Other roles include working for government agencies, as an internal or external auditor examining an organization's finances for cases of waste or fraud or as an information technology auditor evaluating a company's computer system controls to ensure financial data is reliable, according to BLS.

-Accounting is a smart choice when it comes to job prospects in the future.
-According to the Bureau of Labor Statistics, employment of accountants and auditors is anticipated to grow 11% between 2014 and 2024, which is faster than the average for all occupations.
-Accountants are in demand when the economy is strong, because economic health and growth means that more people are needed to manage and oversee financial records.
+Accounting is a good choice when it comes to job prospects in the future.
+According to BLS, the employment of accountants and auditors is anticipated to grow 4% through 2029.
+Accountants are in demand when the economy is strong because economic health and growth means that more people are needed to manage and oversee financial records.
 A stronger regulatory environment is also good news for accounting job prospects, because as regulations tighten more people are needed to enforce them.